Welcome to Reflections

 Where I share the lessons emerging from the Finding Courage project

-The stories I’ve discovered while Finding Courage are changing how I think about bravery — what it looks like, how it feels, and how often it goes unnoticed.
-I’ve been interviewing people who have been inspired by someone else’s courage, and the people who lived that courage themselves.
-Their insights continue to surprise me, challenge me, and deepen my understanding of what courage really is.
+The stories I’ve been gathering for Finding Courage are changing how I think about courage - what it looks like, how it feels, and how often it goes unnoticed.

 If you’re curious about the everyday realities of courage — not the headlines, but the human moments — you’re in the right place.